Safe Keeping Policy

 - Encourage good hand hygiene by making hand sanitisers available for customers when they enter your premises and displaying posters.

-Venue Capacity has been reduced in the venue to allow for the 4-square-metre bubble per person rule.
+Venue Capacity has been reduced in the venue to allow for the 4-square-metre and 2-square-metre bubble per person rule.
+The 2sqm rule will be in place from the 7th December 2020.

 The best way to prevent the spread of COVID-19 and protect your business is through good hygiene practices.
 At a minimum, businesses must adhere to existing requirements of food laws, specifically: